Hemp paper: 20th century

 In 1916, U.S. Department of Agriculture chief scientists Lyster Hoxie Dewey and Jason L. Merrill created paper made from hemp pulp and concluded that paper from hemp hurds was "favorable in comparison with those used with pulp wood."
 The chemical composition of hemp hurds is similar to that of wood, making hemp a good choice as a raw material for manufacturing paper.
 A later book about hemp and other fibers by the same L.H.
-Dewey(1943) has no words about hemp as a raw material for the production of paper.
+Dewey (1943) has no words about hemp as a raw material for the production of paper.

-Dried hemp has about 57% cellulose (the principal ingredient in paper), compared to about 40-50% in wood.
-Hemp also has the advantage of a lower lignin content: hemp contains only 5-24% lignin against the 20-35% found in wood.
+Dried hemp has about 57% cellulose (the principal ingredient in paper), compared to about 40–50% in wood.
+Hemp also has the advantage of a lower lignin content: hemp contains only 5–24% lignin against the 20-35% found in wood.
 This lignin must be removed chemically and wood requires more use of chemicals in the process.
-The actual production of hemp fiber in the U.S continued to decline until 1933 to around 500 tons/year.
+The actual production of hemp fiber in the U.S. continued to decline until 1933 to around 500 tonnes per year.
 Between 1934 and 1935, the cultivation of hemp began to increase, but still at a very low level and with no significant increase of paper from hemp.

 After the Second World War, industrial hemp was only grown on micro-plots.
-Although the industrial hemp bred in the 1950s and 1960s is harmless because of the almost complete absence of THC, cultivation has been banned in many countries in recent decades.
-In Germany, growing hemp was completely prohibited between 1982 and 1995 by the Betäubungsmittelgesetz (Narcotics Act, the national controlled-substances law) in order to prevent the illegal use of cannabis as a narcotic.
+Although the industrial hemp bred in the 1950s and 1960s almost completely lacks THC, cultivation has been banned in many countries in recent decades.
+In Germany, growing hemp was completely prohibited between 1982 and 1995 by the Narcotic Drugs Act in order to prevent the illegal use of cannabis as a narcotic.
 Especially in France, the varieties of hemp used for the manufacture of cigarette paper were still in use and grown (see Hemp in France).
 As of 1994, most of the French hemp crop was used to make rolling paper, currency, and high quality paper for Bibles (India paper).